IBM/continuous-delivery-tools/README.md

 | Other Tool Integrations | Yes |

 #### Limitations
 1. Secrets stored directly in Toolchains or Delivery Pipelines (environment properties or trigger properties) will not be copied.
-A `check-secrets` tool is provided to export secrets into a Secrets Manager instance, replacing the stored secrets with secret references.
+A `export-secrets` tool is provided to export secrets into a Secrets Manager instance, replacing the stored secrets with secret references.
 Secret references are supported in the migration.
 2. Personal Access Tokens will not be copied.
 3. Pipeline run history, logs, and assets will not be copied to the new region.
 You can keep the original pipelines for some time to retain history.
 4. Classic pipelines are not supported.